jayshreeanand/stacks-watchdog/README.md

 1. **Smart Contract Monitoring**:

-   - Smart contracts emit events on the Sonic blockchain
+   - Smart contracts emit events on the Stacks blockchain
    - Backend continuously monitors for new transactions and events
    - Real-time updates are pushed through WebSocket connections